Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Computational results

 \subsection{Solving the MISOCP}

 The MISOCP presented in Sec. \ref{sec:formulation} for the SCCUC can be directly solved by off-the-shelf commercial solvers like CPLEX or Mosek.
 Initial numerical simulations indicate that the MISOCP is challenging to solve directly on the three area IEEE RTS-96 test system.
-For instance, CPLEX 12.7 (\cite{cplex}) was not able to produce any feasible solution after running for $2$ hours.
-After presolving the problem in CPLEX, the problem contained 7,123,102 rows, 6,588,222 columns and 184,559,537 nonzeros, 6,273 binaries and 334,920 quadratic constraints.
-This also motivates the need to develop a specialized algorithm like the modified Benders decomposition algorithm, developed in this paper, to solve the SCCUC (and other two-stage MISOCP problems.
+For instance, CPLEX 12.7 \cite{cplex} was not able to produce any feasible solution after running for $2$ hours.
+After presolving the problem in CPLEX, the problem contained 7,123,102 rows, 6,588,222 columns and 184,559,537 nonzeros, 6,273 binaries and 334,920 quadratic constraints. \kaarthik{We remark that we did not attempt to solve the MISOCP for the NESTA IEEE 300 test system using CPLEX as it already had difficulties in producing even a feasible solution to the IEEE RTS-96 system}.
+This also motivates the need for a specialized algorithm like the modified Benders decomposition algorithm to solve the SCCUC.